 - Err on the side of caution – Rather than just letting any pains or problems fix themselves, if you have any reason to suspect there is something wrong, book a new appointment and have a professional check your teeth.

 If you’ve yet to make an appointment, contact Felt Family Dentistry to schedule a visit.
-Our Roy and Layton dentists regularly exceed people’s expectations and will do the same for you and your family.
+Our West Haven and Layton dentists regularly exceed people’s expectations and will do the same for you and your family.